utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 ![Git push command feedback in terminal](https://cdn.hashnode.com/res/hashnode/image/upload/v1635141007135/FTbA_6bxR.png)

-And if you now head over to GitHub, you should see your code and commit show up there.
+And if you now head over to GitHub, you should see your code and commit.

 ![GitHub showing our project code and commit](https://cdn.hashnode.com/res/hashnode/image/upload/v1635141058782/phQ7q1_KHe.png)